 - A press cloth you can dampen for pressing the fusible interfacing to the t-shirts.

 Step by Step Stabilizing Instructions

 - Cut a square of stabilizer big enough to cover the whole image you want to feature, plus at least a couple of extra inches all around the image to give you plenty of space for trimming and seam allowances.
 Be generous with the extra inches.

 - Turn the t-shirt inside out.
 Lay the stabilizer square with its glue side (the rougher side) of the interfacing against the reverse side of the t-shirt image.
+Update from reader Marilyn, who has made many t-shirt quilts and taught t-shirt quilting: “Super Lightweight interfacing is great as it adds no bulk, but there is some stretch to it one-way.
+T-shirts stretch one way.
+To lock the stretch out and make the t-shirt stable like any other quilt fabric you need to turn the stretch of the interfacing opposite (90 degree) to the stretch of the t-shirt.”
 Read the interfacing manufacturer’s instructions to make sure you have the right temperature and steam settings before you put that hot iron on the interfacing.
 Because once you do that, you’re committed!

 - Press the interfacing to the t-shirt.
 Cover the whole thing with a damp press cloth to avoid melting the inks or any rubberized parts of the t-shirt image.
 I just dampened a piece of cotton batting I had lying around.
 Use firm pressure and hold the iron steady for 10-15 seconds in each spot to make sure the interfacing and t-shirt are thoroughly fused together.
 Overlap the pressing areas to make sure you cover all parts of the image.